lilianricaud/jeu_cartes_co-creatif/transformative_cornerstones.md

 ## Cornerstone 6 : governance and  decision making

-The final transformative cornerstone addresses a large and important set of questions about governance, choice and decision making.
-It emphasizes  the  importance  of  understanding  the  role  of  science  in  the  policy  process,  of  knowing  more  clearly  what  makes  knowledge  work,  whose  knowledge  counts  under what circumstances, and where the limits of expert knowledge lie. this cornerstone leads, finally, to a focus on issues of institutional reform, new institutional design and the  building  –  at  different  levels  –  of  structures  to  enable  dialogue  across  competing  interests,  values  and  world-views and under conditions of continued uncertainty.
+**The final transformative cornerstone addresses a large and important set of questions about governance, choice and decision making. much of the policy processes related to climate  change  and  global  environmental  change  remain  poorly  understood.**

+Social  science  knowledge  is  needed  on how decisions are made in the face of uncertainty, what pathways  are  available  for  influencing  decision  making,  what  determines  the  success  or  failure  of  political  agree-ments  and  what  drives  political  will.
+Knowledge  is  also  needed on the possible effects of different ways of framing global change problems on policy makers and practition-ers;  not  all  expert  input  has  the  same  policy  appeal  or  is  given  equal  hearing  by  those  in  power.  this  cornerstone  emphasizes  the  importance  of  understanding  the  role  of  science  in  the  policy  process,  of  knowing  more  clearly  what  makes  knowledge  work,  whose  knowledge  counts  under what circumstances, and where the limits of expert knowledge lie. this cornerstone leads, finally, to a focus on issues of institutional reform, new institutional design and the  building  –  at  different  levels  –  of  structures  to  enable  dialogue  across  competing  interests,  values  and  world-views and under conditions of continued uncertainty

 ### governance and  decision making: illustrative questions